-Nominations are now being accepted for Health Data Management's sixth annual Nursing Information Technology Innovation Award.
-The deadline for submitting an essay is Monday, Nov.
-1.
+Nominations are now being accepted for Health Data Management's seventh annual Nursing Information Technology Innovation Award.
+The deadline for submitting an essay is Monday, Oct.
+31, 2011.

-The award recognizes innovation and excellence in using information technology in the field of nursing to directly improve the quality of care and patient safety while maximizing nursing resources.
+The award recognizes innovation and excellence in using information technology in the field of nursing to directly improve the quality of care and patient safety while maximizing nursing resources, improve the work experience of nurses, or to help further the professional practice of nursing.
 The co-sponsor of the award is ANIA-CARING, the nation's largest educational and networking group for nurses interested in health care information technology (ANIA-CARING.org).

 The award will be presented to a team of nursing professionals at a health care organization (hospital, physician group practice or any other care-giving site).
 At least one of the primary coordinators of the I.T. project must be a nurse.
 The project must be ongoing.